markusmueller73/Process-Logger/README.md

 # Versions
 * v 0.4
   - release on github
-  - added in debug mode as taskbar icon to close the program
+  - added in debug mode a taskbar icon to close the program

 * v 0.3
   - rewrite of data storage